RTX/Docker-Workshop/204 DCOS Azure/README.md

 ## Step 6
 ### Install Marathon + Chronos

-Browse http://localhost and go to the "UNIVERS"
+Browse http://localhost and go to the "UNIVERS" its the DC/OS "plugin" store

-Add Marathon and Chronos from the list

 ![alt tag](https://github.com/RTX/2016-Sela-BigData-Conf-Docker-Workshop/blob/master/204%20DCOS%20Azure/Images/06-DCOS-02.png)

-Search for Marathon-LB and add it as well
+Search for Marathon-LB and add it.

 DC/OS, Marathon and Mesos will be avaliable on :